 The Condoman campaign promotes the use of condoms in a fun way, targeted to Aboriginal youth.
-Snake condoms follows that lead and designed a campaign by Aboriginal youth for Aboriginal youth.
+Snake condoms follows that lead and designed a campaign by Aboriginal youth for Aboriginal youth. (see below)

 Condoman is an Aboriginal male character who wears the colours of the Aboriginal flag to spread the message of safe sex and male responsibility for condom use.